30 Ways to Increase Website Traffic & Drive Results

 For example, say you sell running shoes.
 Someone who just started running probably doesn’t know what kind of shoes they want.
 You can create guides, videos, and articles that help them understand the different types of running shoes.

 Once they have a better understanding of what to consider in a running shoe, offer quality content and tools that help them compare options and choose the best pair for their particular feet, running style, circumstances, or goals.

-3. Target the right keywords and topics
+3. Target the right keywords to increase website traffic

 Your customers will search for different keywords depending on where they are in the decision funnel.
 Searches at the top of the funnel are usually broader than those at the bottom.

 For example, someone in the awareness stage might search for running shoes since they’re not yet familiar with the brands or products.

 A person in the consideration phase will be more specific.
 So, they might search for the best trail running shoes for men.